- Table of ContentsPrint

 - Teen Adderall Abuse

 Adderall is a combination of amphetamine and dextroamphetamine that is used primarily to treat the symptoms of attention-deficit hyperactivity disorder (ADHD).
-It has benefits with sleep disorders and some forms of severe depression as well.
+It has benefits with sleep disorders and reported, off-label utility in managing some forms of severe depression as well.

 This drug is classified as a central nervous system stimulant, which means it speeds up and heightens certain bodily processes.
-Adderall is an oral medication prescribed by a physician who will normally start a patient on a low dose to avoid unwanted side effects, gradually increasing it if necessary.
+Adderall is an oral medication prescribed by a physician who will normally start a patient on a low dose to avoid unwanted side effects, gradually increasing it as necessary.